Skip to main content

 Custom events

-To achieve that, you'd need topi Elements to:
+For that, you need topi Elements to:

-- and provide a list of items in the cart that cannot be checked out (the data)
+• provide a list of items in the cart that cannot be checked out (the data)

-Let's learn how this works.
+Here's how this works.

 Reacting to custom events